OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 If you didn't have a "Mods" folder, this will create one.
 You should be ready to go.

+PLEASE ...
+Always backup your save folder if you are adding mods to pre-existing games.

 SPECIAL THANKS
 --------------------------
 Thanks to [JaWoodle on YouTube](https://www.youtube.com/channel/UCJNeiS810mGG98ctG45M1WA).
 Your No-Crafting Challenge videos inspired me to make this mod in the first place.